vmware-tanzu/velero/site/content/docs/main/locations.md

 ```

 ### Have some Velero backups go to a bucket in an eastern USA region (default), and others go to a bucket in a western USA region

+In this example, two `BackupStorageLocations` will be created within the same account but in different regions.
+They will both use the credentials provided at install time and stored in the `cloud-credentials` secret.
+If you need to configure unique credentials for each `BackupStorageLocation`, please refer to the [later example][8].

 During server configuration: